TL;DR

 Understanding Your Policy Excess

-The excess is the amount of money you must contribute towards any claim you make.
+The excess is the amount of money you should consider whether you may need to contribute towards any claim you make.
 It is typically made up of two parts:

-Choosing a higher voluntary excess will lower your overall premium, but you must be certain you can afford to pay the total excess (compulsory + voluntary) if you need to make a claim.
+Choosing a higher voluntary excess will lower your overall premium, but you should consider whether you may need to be certain you can afford to pay the total excess (compulsory + voluntary) if you may need to make a claim.

 Are Optional Extras Worth It?